l33tdaima/l33tdaima/p763m/README.md

 # 763. Partition Labels (Medium)

-A string S of lowercase letters is given.
-We want to partition this string into as many parts as possible so that each letter appears in at most one part, and return a list of integers representing the size of these parts.
+You are given a string `s`.
+We want to partition the string into as many parts as possible so that each letter appears in at most one part.

+Note that the partition is done so that after concatenating all the parts in order, the resultant string should be `s`.

+Return a list of integers representing the size of these parts.

 ### Example 1:

 ```
 Input: S = "ababcbacadefegdehijhklij"
 Output: [9,7,8]